groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-document-with-comments/_index.md

 4. Development environment for your preferred language (C#, Java, Python, etc.)
 5. [GroupDocs.Viewer Cloud SDK](https://github.com/groupdocs-viewer-cloud) installed for your language of choice

-## The Practical Scenario

-Imagine you're developing a document review system where team members collaborate on documents by adding comments and feedback.
-You need to ensure these comments are visible when the documents are rendered for web viewing, enabling effective collaboration without requiring users to open the original document files.

-## Step 1: Understanding Comment Rendering
+## Understanding Comment Rendering: The Technical Foundation

+Here's what you need to know about how GroupDocs.Viewer Cloud handles comments:

-By default, GroupDocs.Viewer Cloud does not render comments when converting documents to HTML, PDF, or images.
+By default, the API doesn't render comments when converting documents to HTML, PDF, or images.
+This design choice keeps the output clean and focused on the main content.
+However, many collaborative workflows require displaying these comments for review purposes.

 The API provides a `RenderComments` property that you can set to `true` to include comments in the rendered output.

-This feature is supported for several document types:
+This feature works with several document types:
 - Microsoft Word documents (.docx, .doc)
-- PDF documents
+- PDF documents with annotations
 - Presentations (.pptx, .ppt)
 - Spreadsheets (.xlsx, .xls)

-## Step 2: Set Up Your Project
+## Step 1: Set Up Your Project Authentication

-First, set up authentication with your Client ID and Client Secret:
+First, you'll need to authenticate with your Client ID and Client Secret.
+Here's how to set up the basic connection:

 ```csharp
 // For complete examples and data files, please go to https://github.com/groupdocs-viewer-cloud/groupdocs-viewer-cloud-dotnet-samples